Julylun/Julylun/README.md

 </br>
 </br>

 ‣ Hi there!
-I am **Hoang Luan**, you can call me **Julylun** and I am a coding student at the Vietnam-Korea University Of Information Technology And Communication.
+I am **Hoang Luan**, you can call me **Julylun** and I am a coding student at The University of Danang, Vietnam-Korea University of Information and Communication Technology.
 <div>
   <p>‣ I like:</p>
   <ul>